Lraq-1991/Lraq-1991/README.md

 # 👋 Hey There, this is Luis!

-I´m focused on a deep dive into databases and any data environment, so I can provide impactful solutions and forecasting.
+I'm focused on deeply understanding databases and other data environments.
+This will allow me to provide impactful solutions and forecasts.
 This is also a way of satisfying my hunger to solve complex challenges.

 🛢 Based in Brazil, building my way into this data-driven world.